webjestic/logish/README.md

 [![Node.js CI](https://github.com/webjestic/logish/actions/workflows/node-audit.yml/badge.svg)](https://github.com/webjestic/logish/actions/workflows/node-audit.yml)

 - **Node Version** *Greater Than or Equal To* `node 16`
-- ES6 - Bite the bullet and transform commonJS to ES6

 **Logish** is designed to be lightweight, simple and configurable.